 To better meet China's energy and environment challenges and help build a sustainable energy future, we will leverage our program areas' deep technical expertise, strengthen team collaboration and innovation, and focus our resources on the most pressing issues.

-- The development and implementation of vehicle fuel economy standards in China
+- Development and implementation of vehicle fuel economy standards in China

 - Low-carbon city plan of Chenggong